|

 Latest note: Dec 15

 I bid on an original 57 Chevy radio.
 It looked good in the pictures.
 Naturally, the thing doesn't work.
 That's OK.
 The vibrator is probably bad.
 If that's the case, I will have to scare up another.
+I soldered the PC board and checked the tubes.
+It does work, it just needs a long antenna.

 Latest note: Dec 12

-The hole in the dash is filled!
+The clock hole in the dash is filled!
 I found a nice original clock on eBay last week.
 It doesn't work but I may be able to fix it.

 Latest note: Dec 3

 I'm looking at a nice clock on eBay.
 I hope that I win it.
 There is a big square hole in the dash to fill.
+I found a nice clock on EBay, it doesn't work but fills the hole just fine.

 I know that I have